PQSB/blog-robotica-servicio-25-26/p3/README_P3.md

   - **PARKING_STRAIGHTEN:** The car straightens up by moving forward slowly and finishing correcting its orientation.
 The process stops when the desired orientation is achieved or when there is a risk of colliding with the car in front.

 ### Laser Data:
+Different sections of information provided by the lasers are used depending on their application.
+The information is filtered, retaining only valid values.

 ### Distance calculation: